 Obligations for registered building surveying contractors Click here to download the fact sheet

 Guidance on fire safety Performance Solutions

-The Building Commission has produced a guidance on fire safety Performance Solutions document which outlines the responsibilities of a building surveyor when developing and approving a fire safety Performance Solution.
+Building and Energy has produced a guidance on fire safety Performance Solutions document which outlines the responsibilities of a building surveyor when developing and approving a fire safety Performance Solution.

 Internal quality assurance checklists

-The Building Commission has developed three quality assurance checklists to assist registered Building Surveyors in the process of issuing approved certificates.
+Building and Energy has developed three quality assurance checklists to assist registered Building Surveyors in the process of issuing approved certificates.

 The checklists are intended for internal use as a quality assurance tool.

 Internal quality assurance checklist – Certificate of Building Compliance (CBC)